-Providing authentication and authorization for non-public-facing components of your application is an important part of many systems.
-All major Scala frameworks come equipped with some native tools for doing that, with complexity and comprehensiveness ranging from basic HTTP scheme with Akka HTTP’s SecurityDirectives to numerous Play plugins like Deadbolt 2 or Silhouette.
+Providing authentication and authorization for the non-public-facing components of your application is an important part of many systems.
+But all major Scala frameworks come ready-equipped with some native tools for doing that, with complexity and comprehensiveness ranging from basic HTTP schemes with Akka HTTP’s SecurityDirectives to numerous Play plugins such as Deadbolt 2 or Silhouette.

 But it can be difficult to get what you need out of some of these.
 And if you have to relearn them for every new framework – it ain’t nice either.

 Learn how to overcome the additional overhead when moving to an unfamiliar tech stack!